Monero logo

 Getting The Current Time

-Monero uses the last 60 blocks to get an average, if the chain height is less than 60 just use the current time4.
+Monero uses the last 60 blocks to get an average, if the chain height is less than 60, just use the current time4.

-First you get the median timestamp of the last 60 blocks we then project this timestamp to match approximately when the block being validated will appear, to do this we do5:
+First you get the median timestamp of the last 60 blocks.
+We then project this timestamp to match approximately when the block being validated will appear, to do this we do5:

 \(adjustedMedian = median + \frac{(TimestampWindow + 1) * DifficultyTarget}{2} \)